dcinadr/curse-monterey/README.md

 - Clients can send messages to chat rooms
   - Users with no membership to a chat room should not be able to send a message to that room
   - All connected clients representing a user with membership to a chat room should receive chat messages for that room
-  - Messages do not need to be persisted between service restarts
+  - Messages do not need to be persisted

 ### Design

-The provided project has folders for Contracts, Controllers, and Models.
-Changes to the provided files outside of those folders should not need to be modified, but you are free to make any changes you want to that code as well.
+The provided project has the following folders where the majority of work is expected to be done:
+- Contracts
+- Controllers
+- Models

 Additional folders/subfolders can be created to better organize the code however you see fit.
+Changes to the provided files outside of those folders should not be needed, but you are free to make any changes you want to that code as well.

 ## Bonus, Not Required
 - Authentication